curl/everything-curl/protocols-protocols.md

 that there will be new protocols added in the list above in the future and that there will be new versions of the protocols already listed.

-There are, of course, already other protocols in existence that curl doesn't yet support.
+There are, of course, already other protocols in existence that curl does not yet support.
 We are open to supporting more protocols that suit the general curl paradigms, we just need developers to write the necessary code adjustments for them.